 Definition: Cloud manufacturing

 Cloud manufacturing makes operational resources available on demand across the business using Industry 4.0 technologies including AI, cloud connectivity, Industrial IoT, and predictive analytics.
-Through the use of a centralized smart system such as cloud ERP software, cloud manufacturing operations can be optimized and managed across the entire lifecycle of a product, from concept and R&D to maintenance and even to end-of-life and recycling.
+Through the use of a centralised smart system such as cloud ERP software, cloud manufacturing operations can be optimised and managed across the entire lifecycle of a product, from concept and R&D to maintenance and even to end-of-life and recycling.

 What can AI-powered manufacturing ERP software bring to the table?

 In the modern manufacturing sector, business leaders are faced with myriad challenges but once they’ve identified their problems, what separates a good business from a great business is how quickly they get on with finding the right solutions – and finding ways to get out in front of their competitors.

 To conquer both cultural and process-based challenges, the best companies are focusing on a few core priorities, and modern manufacturing ERP software with AI can help in these 4 ways: